ggandor/leap.nvim/README.md

 clever ideas, it allows you to jump to any position in the visible editor area very quickly, with near-zero mental overhead.

+### Features

+* Previewing target labels while typing, for smoother jumps
+* Safe automatic jump to the first match (no need to press `<enter>`)
+* No blind spots - even empty lines are reachable with the same command
+* Multi-window search
+* Consistent, intuitive way to traverse matches and repeat motions
+* Native feel (`forced-motion`, `.`-repeat, `'keymap'` support)
+* Treesitter integration
+* Bundled module for remote operations ("spooky actions at a distance")
+* Small API surface, yet highly extensible

 ![showcase](../media/showcase.gif?raw=true)

 ### How to use it (TL;DR)